laisvarejao/weather-scraper/README.md

 # weather-scraper
-A simple HTML scraper that shows the current weather (farenheit & celsius) in NYC.
+A simple HTML scraper that shows the current weather (fahrenheit & celsius) in NYC.